Skip to main content

 Be realistic with dates

-Set projected end dates based on actual implementation timelines, not wishful thinking.
+Set planned end months based on actual implementation timelines, not wishful thinking.
 Realistic projections help you spot delays early.

 Update regularly